ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 ![alt text][image4]

 #### Conclusion
-From the above 2 dataset, we can see that using both lidar and radar readings as input to the fusion sensor helps fusion sensor to make accurate prediction.
+From the above 2 datasets, we can see that using both lidar and radar readings as input to the fusion sensor helps fusion sensor to make accurate prediction.
 It is not surprise because the lidar and radar measurements come after each other after 0.5 seconds.
 Using only lidar or radar measurement half the sampling frequency, and hence the error increases.